Error message when you try to update a Windows XP-based computer: "0x80072EE4"

-Click Start, click Run, type cmd, and then click OK.
+- Click Start, click Run, type cmd, and then click OK.

-Type netsh winsock reset, and then press ENTER.
+- Type netsh winsock reset, and then press ENTER.

 Windows XP without SP2Important This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base:

 322756 How to back up and restore the registry in Windows